custom-components/ble_monitor/README.md

 # Xiaomi passive BLE Monitor sensor platform

 ## Warning.
-Do not update to HassOs 4.14.
-There is an issue with Bluetooth on HassOs 4.14, which will cause this component to stop working.
+Do not update to HassOs 4.14 when running a Raspberry Pi.
+There is currently an issue with Bluetooth on HassOs 4.14, which will cause this component to stop working.
+A fix in HassOs in on its way.

 <!-- TOC -->